Many new vapers don’t prime when they change coils, even though priming your coil improves its quality and longevity.

 Priming is when you ensure you saturate your vape coils, also called atomizer heads or the coil head, in e-liquid.
 This process gives your fresh coil a more consistent taste, minimizing popping and dry hits and enhancing vapor production.

-The design on some newer models takes longer for the e-liquid to be absorbed when it’s poured directly into the liquid tank—which makes priming all the more important.
+The design on some models takes longer for the e-liquid to absorb when it’s poured directly into the liquid tank—which makes saturating vape coils even more critical.

-There are a few different approaches to take, depending on your system—this article will be a guide on how to get the most out of your coils by priming them.
-It’s not a very hard process, but the advantages are massive.
+When priming, there are a few approaches you can take, depending on your system.
+This article will guide you on how to prime a vape coil and get the most out of your new coil.

-Usually, pouring the liquid directly into the tank takes about 15 minutes for it to be ready, but priming it yourself reduces this down to less than 5 minutes.
+Usually, pouring the e-liquid directly into the tank takes about 15 minutes to be ready, but priming reduces this time to less than 5 minutes.

 Priming Vape Coils